-On April 26th, TCF will hold its 16th annual Recognition Reception at the Springhaven Club in Wallingford.
-As part of the evening's festivities, the foundation will honor sixteen local high school seniors as recipients of awards totaling over $100,000 in college scholarships.
+On April 26th, TCF held its 16th annual Recognition Reception at the Springhaven Club in Wallingford.
+As part of the evening's festivities, the foundation honored sixteen local high school seniors as recipients of awards totaling over $100,000 in college scholarships.

 Each year, TCF recognizes members of the community who exemplify the core values of TCF with three special awards.
 This year's awardees were: